Code-Institute-Submissions/tshirts/README.md

-# milestone-project-Urban Shirts
+# milestone-project-Urban cloths

-This project is a startup  business where you find very good T-shirts for a very good price.
+This project is a startup  business where you find very good cloths for a very good price.
-My idea at first was to make clothing line where I provide all sorts of clothing them I figured is best to start my business small just to avoid complications, so I decided to only leave I as T-shirts.
+My idea at first was to make clothing line where I provide all sorts of clothing them I figured is best to start my business small just to avoid complications, so I decided to only leave I as item.
 This project is inspired by a desire that I had to start a clothing line from a young age, I really didn’t know where to start, but with the help of code institutes mini project I already knew exactly what I wanted to do .iThis application is a T-shirt clothing line for boy and girls at all ages I want this application to be somewhere customers list and leave with the desires fulfilled, I updated the product frequently I do this by changing the prise and even the items sometimes.
 ## UX
 My UX process was to  examine the customer’s requirements and try and think of different ways to include this into not only just a website but a website that is user friendly and easy to navigate around.